talfstad/fomments/README.md

 todo:

-. collapsed disabled mark as spam option in menu as well

-- on reply show spam/undo and remove mark as spam from menu and collapse
-- on comment show spam/undo and remove mark as spam from menu and collapse

-  . mark as spam is saved to store

-. mark comment as spam, undo. on refresh comment disappears for good

 . report shows modal and removes comment redux modals videos to do these ->
   . report to facebook popup
   . delete comment popup

 . date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time